united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/data-connectivity-node-red/index.md

 - connect to kafka (node-red-contrib-kafkajs)
 - connect to Siemens-S7 (node-red-contrib-s7)
 - connect to serial (node-red-node-serialport)

+You can additionally contextualize the data, using function or other different nodes do manipulate the received data.

 ## How can I use it?